L65536/RealTimeSuperResolutionScreenUpscalerforLinux/README.md

 - Improved frame latency with concurrent thread/queue management for capture, compute and display.

 ##  Ver 0.6 Windows and Linux
-- [Display] Implemented compushady.Swapchain display function.
-This eliminates display overhead and increases FPS significantly.
+- [Display] Implemented compushady's Swapchain display function.
+This eliminates display overhead and should increase FPS significantly.
-- [BUG] Linux version hangs within one minute.
-Probably thread/queue issues.
-WIP...

 # Future plans
 - [Models] Implement/integrate other AI models with pytorch.